Florida Landmarks

 The Tampa Zoo, also known as the Lowry Park Zoo, is a popular wildlife conservation and education center located in Tampa, Florida.
 It was established in 1957 and has since become one of the most visited zoos in the state of Florida.

 The zoo covers an area of 56 acres and is home to over 1,300 animals from more than 200 species, including many endangered species from around the world.
-The animals are kept in naturalistic habitats that mimic their natural environments, providing visitors with an immersive experience.
+The animals are kept in naturalistic habitats that mimic their natural environments, providing visitors with an full experience.

 Some of the popular animal exhibits at the Tampa Zoo include: the Florida Manatee and Aquatic Center, the Primate World exhibit, the Asian Gardens, the Wallaroo Station Children’s Zoo, and the Safari Africa exhibit.